IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility Issues

+* In TaikoJiro 1 and 2, no whitespaces are allowed before the `/`
+* In TaikoJiro 1 but not 2, `<number-lower-numeral>` is parsed as an integer, and decimal places are thus ignored.
 * In TaikoJiro 1 but not 2, `<number-upper-numeral>` being 0 fails to set measures' timing spacing, but still sets the time duration of measure divisions in each measure to 0.
 Zero-duration measures can be alternatively constructed using a large `<number-upper-numeral>` value due to the limited timing precision.
 * In TaikoJiro, the last defined `#MEASURE` in a measure applies to the whole measure regardless of where it is defined.
 * In TaikoJiro 1, `#MEASURE`s defined in [a branch definition](#n--e--m) are partially reverted (only affects measure divisions in the measure) after [a `#BRANCHEND` or another `#BRANCHSTART` command](#branchstart--branchend).
 Not explicit defining `#MEASURE` after the branch definition section causes unintended behaviors.
 See [the `#N` / `#E` / `#M` commands](#n--e--m) for details.